The Gift of the Magi

-"The Gift of the Magi" is a short story by O. Henry first published in 1905.
+"The Gift of the Magi" is a short story by American writer O. Henry, first published in 1905.
 The story tells of a young husband and wife and how they deal with the challenge of buying secret Christmas gifts for each other with very little money.
 As a sentimental story with a moral lesson about gift-giving, it has been popular for adaptation, especially for presentation at Christmas time.
-The plot and its twist ending are well known; the ending is generally considered an example of comic irony.
+The plot and its twist ending are well known; the ending is generally considered an example of cosmic irony.
 The story was allegedly written at Pete's Tavern on Irving Place in New York City.

 The story was initially published in The New York Sunday World under the title "Gifts of the Magi" on December 10, 1905.
-It was first published in book form in the O. Henry anthology The Four Million in April 1906.
+It was first published in book form in the O. Henry collection The Four Million in April 1906.

 Plot

+On Christmas Eve, a young woman named Della Dillingham Young discovers that she has only $1.87 to buy a present for her husband James, also known as Jim.
+Despite being poor, the Dillingham Youngs love each other and possess two items they value as treasures: Della's knee-length brown hair that would depreciate the Queen of Sheba's jewels, and Jim's gold pocket watch, a family heirloom that would make King Solomon envy him.